titu1994/Neural-Style-Transfer/README.md

 - Rescaling of image to original dimensions, using lossy upscaling present in scipy.imresize()
 - Maintain aspect ratio of intermediate and final stage images, using lossy upscaling

-Note : Aspect Ratio is maintained only if image is not rescaled.
-       If image is rescaled to original dimensions then aspect ratio is maintained as well.

 ## Windows Helper
 It is a C# program written to more easily generate the arguments for the python script Network.py